andswitch/techahashi/README.md

 * When exporting to PDF, render the Slide to a Bitmap and then render that to PDF.
 This is uglier, but it allows you to use Emoji in your PDFs. :)
+* Added the ability to select resolution when exporting PDF.